Knot Categorification from Mirror Symmetry, Part II: Lagrangians: homology from A-branes

-In terms of domain $A$ corresponding to $y$, it is given by \beq J_0(y) = i(A) - \sum_i n_{a_i}(A) +(d+1)n_0(A)+(d-1)n_{\infty}(A). \eeq Above, $n_{a_i}(A)$ is the multiplicity of $A$ at a point $y=a$ on ${\cal A}$, coming from the intersection of $y$ with $F_{a_i}$ in \eqref{Fag}.
-The intersection with $F_{\Delta}$ contributes $i(A)$ which we will explain how to compute below.
+The $J^0$ equivariant degree of the map $y$ is apriori given by \eqref{Jy} \beq J_0(y)= -\int_{\partial {\rm D}} y^*c^0= -y \cdot F^0, \eeq where $y\cdot F^0$ is the intersection number of the image of ${\rm D}$ in $Y$ with the divisor $F^0$ of $f=e^{W^0}$ in \eqref{Divf}.
+In terms of domain $A$ corresponding to $y$, it is given by \beq J_0(y) = i(A) - \sum_i n_{a_i}(A) +(d+1)n_0(A)+(d-1)n_{\infty}(A). \eeq Above, $n_{a_i}(A)$ is the multiplicity of $A$ at a point $y=a$ on ${\cal A}$, coming from the intersection of $y$ with $F_{a_i}$ in \beq F^0= \sum_{i} F_{a_i} - F_\Delta. \eeq Above $F_{a_i}$ is the divisor of the function $\prod_{a=1}^d(1-a_i/y_{\alpha})$ associated to a puncture on ${\cal A}$, and $F_{\Delta}$ is the divisor of $\Delta=\prod_{1\leq a\neq b\leq d}(1-y_{\beta}/y_{\alpha})$ which has zeros on the ``diagonal'' in $Y$, where at least one pair of points on ${\cal A}$ collide.
+Intersection with $F_{\Delta}$ contributes $i(A)$ which we will explain how to compute below.
 Poles of $f$ at infinity contribute the last two terms.

 The $c^1$ equivariant degree equals \beq J_1(y)= -\int_{\partial {\rm D}} y^*c^1= -y \cdot F_1, \eeq where $F_1$ is the divisor of the function $e^{W^1}$ in \eqref{We}.
 It computes the difference of intersection numbers of $A$ with $y=0$ and $y=\infty$. \beq J_1(y)= n_{\infty}(A)-n_0(A). \eeq